nickthecoder/eplayground/multiplexer/README.md

 Also, I didn't connect VEE, and I can't blame that on hidden pins.

+VCC should be passed to the last pin of the "Next Output" (O2), but isn't.
+This means only 6 slaves can be added without adding "bodge" wires manually.
+I don't plan on using anywhere near this amount, so won't be adding them.

 ### Version 1.1

-Fixed the power problems, and moved "Select" (J1) to a more suitable position, so that simpler jumpers can be used.
+Fixed the power problems, the 7th slave problem and moved "Select" (J1) to a more suitable position, so that simpler jumpers can be used.

+Consider reworking it, so that there is only one input (i.e. merge Master Input and Prev Input) Use solder bridges on the back for the slave modules.
+This will then allow the spare side to be used for pass-through, and we won't get errors from KiCAD's schematic checker.